 The Club's berths are all in the southern, reaches of the River Hamble, between Warsash and Hamble Point.

 The pontoon run is between piles B11 and B16 on the Hamble Point side of the main fairway, upstream of the long run of the Visitors' pontoon.
 The RTYC section of this pontoon run is the southern end; in the middle of the run are the berths of the Household Division YC and at the northern end are the berths of most of the local fishing boats.
 In addition the Club holds 28 metres of berths on both sides of the North end of the HM's visitors pontoons.

 The moorings do not have water or electricity or walk on shore access.
 There is an efficient water taxi operating from Warsash.
 Mooring holders have free use of the Club's private parking and dinghy storing facility at Warsash.

 Towards the end of the year, existing berth holders are contacted to ask if their berth will be required the following year.
 If there are going to be spaces available, members who are already on the waiting list will be contacted and berths will be more widely advertised within the Club, on the Notice Boards and on the website.

 The booking process begins early because most commercial marinas require berth holders to make bookings in January.
 Members hoping to get a Club mooring therefore need to know by January whether or not they have been successful.

-During January, members will be sent a contract for the year which should be signed and returned to the Assistant Sailing Officer at the Club.
+During January, members will be sent a contract for the year which should be signed and returned to the Sailing Administrator at the Club.
 Members will then be invoiced for the year.

-A Royal Thames member has recently opened a new marina near Bodrum Peninsula, called Port Iasos Marina.
-He would be pleased to offer Royal Thames members a 15% discount for mooring and berth requirements in 2014.
+A Royal Thames member has recently opened a new marina near Bodrum Peninsula, called Port Lasos Marina.
+He would be pleased to offer Royal Thames members a 15% discount for mooring and berth requirements.
 For more information about the marina, please click here.